-Each continuing care resident at Croasdaile Village is entitled to receive a total of six (6) days of assisted living or nursing care at The Pavilion at no additional charge, except for the charges for physician services and ancillary health services and supplies.
+Each continuing care resident at the Community is entitled to receive a total of six (6) days of assisted living, memory care or nursing care at the Community Health Center at no additional charge, except for the charges for physician services and ancillary health services and supplies.
 Such six (6) days renews on an annual basis and does not accumulate.
-After the six (6) days of care each year, the services in assisted living and in The Pavilion are available for the assisted living fee or the per diem charge.
+After the six (6) days of care each year, the services in assisted living, memory care and nursing care at the Community Health Center are available for the per diem charge.